The BEST Roasted Brussels Sprouts Recipe

 - Roast the Brussels sprouts cut side down.
-The cut side of a halved Brussels sprout has more surface area than its rounded side, so making sure the cut side of the Brussels sprout is directly in contact with the sheet pan promotes browning, resulting in a richer roasted flavor.
-Be sure to take a second to quickly arrange them cut side down while you prep the sheet pan for roasting.
-It makes a huge difference!
+The cut side of a halved Brussels sprout has more surface area than its rounded side, so make sure the cut side of the Brussels sprout is directly in contact with the sheet pan.
+This promotes browning which results in a richer roasted flavor.
+Be sure to take that extra second to arrange them cut side down on the pan – it makes a huge difference!

 - Roast on 2 baking sheets to double down on the browned & crispy factor!
-My best advice when it comes to any roasted veggies is you have to avoid overcrowding the sheet pan.
-An overcrowded pan causes everything to steam off of each other rather than truly roasting, so nothing gets browned, crispy & delicious.
+My best advice when it comes to roasting any veggie is to avoid overcrowding on the sheet pan.
+If the veggies are overcrowded, they’ll steam instead of truly roasting – so nothing gets browned, crispy, or delicious.
 Use a second sheet pan if you need to – yes, it’s another pan to wash, but I promise it’s worth it!

-These maple-glazed Brussels sprouts will roast at 425 degrees F for about 30 minutes.
-Roasting veggies at a high temperature encourages browning, creating deep, caramelly roasted flavor & resulting in wonderfully crispy roasted Brussels sprouts.
+Roast these maple Brussels sprouts at 425 degrees F for about 30 minutes.
+Roasting veggies at a high temperature encourages browning, creates deep, caramelly roasted flavor, & results in gloriously crispy roasted Brussels sprouts.
 Pretty hard to beat!

-About 5 minutes before they’re done roasting, pull the Brussels sprouts out of the oven to quickly sprinkle a handful of pine nuts over top.
-Like any nuts, pine nuts taste best when they’re lightly toasted.
-The pine nuts will toast up perfectly as the maple mustard Brussels sprouts finish roasting.
+About 5 minutes before they’re done roasting, pull the Brussels sprouts out of the oven & quickly sprinkle a handful of pine nuts over the top.
+Like any nut, pine nuts taste best when they’re lightly toasted.
+They’ll toast up perfectly as the maple mustard Brussels sprouts finish roasting.

-- Meal prep: Brussels sprouts can be trimmed & the maple-mustard roasting sauce can be mixed up to 5 days in advance, stored separately in airtight containers in the refrigerator.
+Holiday Planning Tip ⇢ This is a great recipe to prepare ahead of time!
+Brussels sprouts can be trimmed & the maple-mustard roasting sauce can be mixed up to 5 days in advance.
+Store them separately in airtight containers in the refrigerator.
 See Recipe Notes, below, for step-by-step guidance.